Is Knicks' Julius Randle playing in Game 1 vs. Heat?

 *Watch NBA games LIVE with fuboTV (click for a free trial)*

-Julius Randle is currently listed as questionable according to the latest NBA injury report due to a sprained left ankle.
+Julius Randle was initially listed as questionable according to the NBA injury report due to a sprained left ankle.
 The former Los Angeles Laker injured his ankle on Mar.
-29 before recently re-aggravating the injury in Game 5 of the first round series against the Cleveland Cavaliers, leading many to wonder if his postseason was over.
+29 before recently re-aggravating the injury in Game 5 of the first round series against the Cleveland Cavaliers.
+However, he has now been ruled out of Game 1 according to ESPN insider Adrian Wojnarowski.

+“Knicks All-Star F Julius Randle (ankle sprain) is expected to be out for Game 1 vs. Miami today, sources tell ESPN,” Wojnarowski tweeted Sunday.

 The good news is Randle is very likely to return for the series.
-Knicks head coach Tom Thibodeau said Friday that Randle was feeling better while other reports stated he was shooting and doing cardio and some weight lifting, but nothing much other than that, making it unlikely for him to compete on the weekend.
-ESPN insider Adrian Wojnarowski also stated there would have to be “fairly considerably improvement” for him to feature in Game 1.
+Knicks head coach Tom Thibodeau said Friday that Randle was feeling better while other reports stated he was shooting and doing cardio and some weight lifting, Whether he makes it for Game 2 remains to be seen for now,

-So, when it comes to the question of whether Julius Randle is playing today vs. the Heat, the answer is there’s a slight chance, but in all likelihood, he is missing Game 1 of the series.
+So, when it comes to the question of whether Julius Randle is playing today vs. the Heat, the answer is no.